PelionIoT/connected-lights-cloud/docs/7_app.md

 1. Downloading the [application as a ZIP archive](https://github.com/ARMmbed/connected-lights-cloud/archive/master.zip).
 1. Or by running `git clone https://github.com/armmbed/connected-lights-cloud` in your terminal.

 Then open ``main.js`` and paste in your mbed Cloud API key on the first line.
-Next, open a terminal or the command prompt and navigate to the location where you extracted the application, and run:
+Next, open a terminal or command prompt, navigate to the location where you extracted the application, and run:

 ```
 $ cd connected-lights-cloud/webapp